 In the United States, the Company uses short-duration foreign currency forward contracts, generally with maturities up to 14 days, to offset the fluctuation in foreign currency exchange rates on the collection of money transfer funds between initiation of a transaction and its settlement.
 Due to the short duration of these contracts and the Company's credit profile, the Company is generally not required to post collateral with respect to these foreign currency forward contracts.
 Most derivative contracts executed with counterparties in the U.S. are governed by an International Swaps and Derivatives Association agreement that includes standard netting arrangements; therefore, asset and liability positions from forward contracts and all other foreign exchange transactions with the same counterparty are net settled upon maturity.
-As of December 31, 2018, the Company had foreign currency forward contracts outstanding in the U.S. with a notional value of \$251.1 million, primarily in Australian dollars, Canadian dollars, British pounds, euros and Mexican pesos.
+As of December 31, 2019 and 2018, the Company had foreign currency forward contracts outstanding in the U.S. with a notional value of \$159.0 million and \$251.1 million, respectively.
+The foreign currency forward contracts consist primarily in Australian dollars, Canadian dollars, British pounds, euros and Mexican pesos.

 In addition, the Company uses forward contracts, typically with maturities from a few days to less than one year, to offset foreign exchange rate fluctuations on certain short-term borrowings that are payable in currencies other than the U.S dollar.
-As of December 31, 2018, the Company had foreign currency forward contracts outstanding with a notional value of \$64.3 million, primarily in euros.
+As of December 31, 2019 and 2018, the Company had foreign currency forward contracts outstanding with a notional value of \$43 million and \$64.3 million, respectively, primarily in euros.

-Foreign currency exchange contracts - HiFX Operations
+Foreign currency exchange contracts - xe Operations

-HiFX, writes derivative instruments, primarily foreign currency forward contracts and cross-currency swaps, mostly with counterparties comprised of individuals and small-to-medium size businesses and derives a currency margin from this activity as part of its operations.
-HiFX aggregates its foreign currency exposures arising from customer contracts and hedges the resulting net currency risks by entering into offsetting contracts with established financial institution counterparties.
-Foreign exchange revenues from HiFX's total portfolio of positions were \$69.2 million, \$72.5 million and \$66.0 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-All of the derivative contracts used in the Company's HiFX operations are economic hedges and are not designated as hedges under ASC 815.
+xe, writes derivative instruments, primarily foreign currency forward contracts and cross-currency swaps, mostly with counterparties comprised of individuals and small-to-medium size businesses and derives a currency margin from this activity as part of its operations. xe aggregates its foreign currency exposures arising from customer contracts and hedges the resulting net currency risks by entering into offsetting contracts with established financial institution counterparties.
+Foreign exchange revenues from xe's total portfolio of positions were \$18.9 million, \$69.2 million and \$72.5 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+All of the derivative contracts used in the Company' s xe operations are economic hedges and are not designated as hedges under ASC 815.
 The duration of these derivative contracts is generally less than one year.

-The fair value of HiFX's total portfolio of positions can change significantly from period to period based on, among other factors, market movements and changes in customer contract positions.
-HiFX manages counterparty credit risk (the risk that counterparties will default and not make payments according to the terms of the agreements) on an individual counterparty basis.
-It mitigates this risk by entering into contracts with collateral posting requirements and/or by performing financial assessments prior to contract execution, conducting periodic evaluations of counterparty performance and maintaining a diverse portfolio of qualified counterparties.
-HiFX does not expect any significant losses from counterparty defaults.
+The fair value of xe's total portfolio of positions can change significantly from period to period based on, among other factors, market movements and changes in customer contract positions. xe manages counterparty credit risk (the risk that counterparties will default and not make payments according to the terms of the agreements) on an individual counterparty basis.
+It mitigates this risk by entering into contracts with collateral posting requirements and/or by performing financial assessments prior to contract execution, conducting periodic evaluations of counterparty performance and maintaining a diverse portfolio of qualified counterparties. xe does not expect any significant losses from counterparty defaults.

-The aggregate equivalent U.S. dollar notional amounts of foreign currency derivative customer contracts held by the Company in its HiFX operations as of December 31, 2018 was approximately \$1.8 billion.
+The aggregate equivalent U.S. dollar notional amounts of foreign currency derivative customer contracts held by the Company in its xe operations as of December 31, 2019 and 2018, was approximately \$1.2 billion and \$1.8 billion, respectively.
 The significant majority of customer contracts are written in major currencies such as the euro, U.S. dollar, British pound, Australian dollar and New Zealand dollar.